Physicians at CoxHealth are using SMART on FHIR applications to enhance specialized EHR workflows to help decrease time in diagnosing patients.

 Since implementing SMART on FHIR in March 2016, clinicians at the Cerner ITWorks℠ client, which consists of five hospitals and more than 80 clinics, have noticed time savings when it comes to differential diagnosis while using embedded applications like VisualDx, a point of care dermatology reference tool.

-“I feel that I save time per patient using SMART on FHIR applications embedded in our EHR,” said Louis Krenn, MD, chief medical information officer, CoxHealth.
+“I feel that I save time per patient using SMART on FHIR applications embedded in our EHR,” said Louis Krenn, MD, medical director of ambulatory clinical practice efficiency, CoxHealth.
 “If I estimate that I save just 10 seconds per patient while using SMART on FHIR apps, times potentially 30 patients a day, then multiply that by the amount of days I see patients in a year, you start to see some serious time savings.”

 With a shortage of dermatologists in southwest Missouri, CoxHealth’s primary care providers must offer more dermatological care for their patients.
 Using SMART on FHIR and VisualDx, clinicians have the tools and resources needed to manage those patients and feel confident in their diagnosis and treatment options.